carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/License-Management/t_license_initial_activation.rst

 automatic activation, the client need not perform any additional action other than the initial POST, and then wait for the result.

-For manual activation, the process is necessarily more involved.
-As before, an item will be created in the relevant license collection based on the initial license text.
-However, for manual activation, this worker will be done at that point.
-The client must go visit that collection (through the provided Reference) and complete manual activation there.
-The client will need to use that license collection's specific API to finish manual activation

 Prerequisities
 ~~~~~~~~~~~~~~